National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 In addition, the petitions note that there is limited international management of the great hammerhead shark, which is generally allowed to be harvested outside of U.S. waters and ICCAT fisheries.
 The other regional fishery management organizations (RFMOs) do not have any species-specific regulations for great hammerhead sharks, but have addressed the controversial practice of shark finning (which involves harvesting sharks, severing their fins and returning their remaining carcasses to the sea) by adopting shark finning bans to reduce the number of sharks killed solely for their fins.
 However, as the WEG petition points out, these finning bans are enforced by monitoring the fin-to-carcass weight ratio, with this ratio set at 5 percent (i.e., onboard fins cannot weigh more than 5 percent of the weight of sharks onboard, up to the first point of landing).
 In a study that looked at species-specific shark-fin-to-body-mass ratios, the great hammerhead shark had an average wet-fin-to-round-mass ratio of 1.96 percent (Biery and Pauly, 2012), much lower than the designated 5 percent.
 These results suggest that fishers of great hammerhead sharks would be able to land more fins than bodies and still pass inspection, essentially allowing them to continue the wasteful practice of shark finning at sea in these RFMO convention areas.

 Domestic laws and regulations for other nations may also be lacking in certain areas of the great hammerhead range.
 For example, in Central America and the Caribbean, Kyne et al. (2012) notes that due in large part to the number of autonomous countries found in this region, the management of shark species remains largely disjointed, with some countries lacking basic fisheries regulations, and weak enforcement of those they do have.
 Off West Africa, weak fisheries management has led to many of their fish stocks being declared fully exploited to overexploited (FAO, 2012).
 Environmental Justice Foundation (EJF) (2012) notes that even countries with stricter fishing regulations in this region lack the resources to provide effective or, for that matter, any enforcement, with some countries lacking basic monitoring systems.
 In addition, reports of illegal, unregulated, and unreported fishing are prevalent in the waters off West Africa and account for around 37 percent of the region's catch, the highest regional estimate of illegal fishing worldwide (Agnew et al., 2009; EJF, 2012).
 Illegal fishing is also common in the western central Pacific and eastern Indian Ocean (Agnew et al., 2009), with many reports of vessels being caught with illegal shark carcasses and fins onboard (Paul, 2009).
 As the NRDC petition notes, “as recently as 2011, illegal fishing and finning of hammerhead sharks was documented in the Galapagos Marine Reserve,” suggesting that illegal shark fishing may still be an impediment to conservation despite increasing international efforts to protect sharks.
 Without stricter fishery regulations or enforcement, there is concern that captures of great hammerhead sharks, both legal and illegal, may be kept, especially considering the high price that great hammerhead fins fetch in the international fin trade market.
-The information in the petitions and in our files suggests that while there is increasing support for national and international shark conservation and regulation, the existing regulatory mechanisms in some portions of the S. mokarran range may be inadequate to address threats to the global great hammerhead population.
+The information in the petitions and in our Start Printed Page 24706files suggests that while there is increasing support for national and international shark conservation and regulation, the existing regulatory mechanisms in some portions of the S. mokarran range may be inadequate to address threats to the global great hammerhead population.

 Other Natural or Manmade Factors